 - Set your oven racks for the bottom third and top thirds of your oven.
 Preheat oven to 400F (204C).

-- Whisk the sugars, cinnamon, nutmeg and salt together very well.
+- Whisk the sugars, cinnamon, nutmeg (if using), and salt together very well.

 - Place the cakes on the racks and bake for 7 minutes.